 The river has many turns, some bigger waves, and shallow parts, so it’s necessary for your safety to know its surface and have basic knowledge about hydrology.

 You can join a whitewater SUP course on Soča with an ISA-certified guide.
 He will teach you all the basic techniques of whitewater paddling and safety and lead you through the waves of the emerald river.

 3. Lake Bled

-Without any doubt, the most known location of Slovenia is Lake Bled.
+Without any doubt, the most known location in Slovenia is Lake Bled.
 The picturesque view of a small island with a church on the lake has appeared in many travel magazines.
 And it’s a great place to explore on SUP as well!
-Lake Bled is located on the eastern part of the Triglav national park which gives it a mesmerizing mountain scenery.
+Lake Bled is located on the eastern part of the Triglav National Park which gives it a mesmerizing mountain scenery.

 You can easily paddle to the island and explore it on your own.
 Or you can join a guided SUP trip including the equipment rental, and learn about interesting legends connected to the mystery island.
 Around the lake, you can take a walk on the promenade lined with different types of restaurants.
 Just be ready for some tourist rush if you visit this place during the summer season.